-David Bowser is currently in his 15th season with the Fayetteville State football program and first as the Inside Linebackers/Special Teams Coach.
+David Bowser is currently in his 16th season with the Fayetteville State football program and second as the Inside Linebackers/Special Teams Coach.

 Bowser, a 1992 graduate of North Carolina State, has a wealth of high school and college coaching experience that few can match.
 He is the longest tenured assistant coach, not just one the Broncos football team, but at Fayetteville State.

 During his time at FSU, Bowser has also served as the Running Backs Coach, Defensive Backs Coach and Recruiting Coordinator.
 He has also had several duties off the field pertaining to housing, admissions and academics in assisting FSU football student-athletes.

 In 2012, Michael Johnson was ranked 4th overall in the CIAA with 9.3 tackles per game.
 Johnson also had four interceptions for the season which had him tied for 43rd in the nation with teammate Joshua Scales.
 In that same season Scales was tied for third in the nation in passes defended.